 About vomiting in babies, children and teenagers

-Some types of vomiting are normal.
-For example, young babies tend to vomit up small amounts of milk after feeds.
-This is known as reflux.
+Young babies tend to vomit up small amounts of milk after feeds.
+This is known as gastro-oesophageal reflux.

 Vomiting is very common in children.
 But it can be an unpleasant and frightening experience for you and your child.
-It might help to know that most of the time children get over vomiting very quickly.
+It might help to know that children usually get over vomiting very quickly.

 Symptoms related to vomiting